 Futile Protocols and Power Asymmetries

 As mentioned, we do have checks and balances.
-Within the exective, the FEC is meant to provide to expert recommendations toward public policy (and now, we recommend, the council should be independent of the executive).
+Within the executive, the FEC is meant to provide expert recommendations toward public policy (and now, we recommend, the council should be independent of the executive).
 Yearly budget negotiations are meant to concretize the vision of the government when it comes to program prioritizations.
 Senate and Lower House committees exist to fish out discrepancies.
 And finally, the Supreme Court arbitrates for the protection of rights.